ntkog/twitter_scrap/README.md

 # Warnings

 > It's a work in progress.
 Still not catching all the tweets comparing to my own twitter download [tweets.json], but it's getting closer.
 There is some weird cases to study.
-On public search yo cannot see
+On public search... cannot see retweets?
+That would be an explanation for missing tweets on fetching.

 > Try to do the searches in batches of more than days.